 After spending a few years abroad, I returned to my home country, Belarus, with the intention to make a photography project on the national identity of Belarusians.
 Due to a long period of time in an alien environment, outside the usual habitat the chosen topic was relevant for me.
 I felt that I wanted to get to know my people anew.
-However, when I started shooting, I encountered an unexpected reaction to me: besides the typical questions "Who are you?" and "Why are you photographing?"
-I also heard a strange "Are you a spy?", although I was always photographing openly and in non restricted areas.
+However, when I started shooting, I encountered an unexpected reaction to me: besides the typical questions “Who are you?” and “Why are you photographing?”
+I also heard a strange “Are you a spy?”, although I was always photographing openly and in non restricted areas.
 Gradually I came to realize that distrust and suspicion became part of the national identity of the people in Belarus.
 I associate this with the complicated political situation in the country and with ubiquitous control by the government.
-An unfamiliar person with a camera, who also speaks Belarusian, while the vast majority in everyday life uses Russian, automatically becomes suspicious.
+A stranger with a camera, who also speaks Belarusian, while the vast majority in everyday life uses Russian, automatically becomes suspicious.
 People take me for somebody from non-government media, and contacting such a person in Belarus may often lead to problems with the officials.
 People are afraid and suspicious.
-Paranoid I'd say.
-"So, maybe I'm really a spy?"
+Paranoid I’d say.
+“So, maybe I’m really a spy?”
 I asked myself, and began to take pictures of unremarkable city landscapes, public places and elements of the urban environment-everything that is usually not connected with the subject of surveillance in the mass consciousness.
 Is that what they want to hide?
 I shot openly, I shot plain and dull pictures to express the paranoia I was feeling around me all the time.

 While working on the project, I also found objects at home that, when put in a certain context, could be associated with espionage.
 By mixing these pictures, I create a fictional story, a report of a spy who has no intention to be one.

 But what if I AM a spy?